Professional Legal Assistance With Your Trust

 According to a survey conducted by Caring.com, even though 56 percent of Americans believe estate planning is important, only 33 percent have taken the steps to have end-of-life plans put in place.
 In one year, 75 percent of those plans included wills, 20 percent were trusts, and 6 percent were the naming of guardians for minor children.

-Des Moines, IA Trust FAQs
+Des Moines Trust FAQs

 What Is A Trust Lawyer?